sadasystems/covid19-healthcare-chatbot/README.md

 1. Build an agent by following the instructions [here](https://cloud.google.com/dialogflow/cx/docs/quick/build-agent).
 1. Import (restore) the agent using the following instructions [here](https://cloud.google.com/dialogflow/cx/docs/concept/agent#export).
 1. Follow the instructions to restore the agent from "exported_agent_COVID-19 Healthcare Virtual Agent.blob".
+1. To change the phone number for contacting HR Representative, please check the preset parameter "company_phone" on "Contact HR Rep Flow".
+1. Also, if pass validaity is less than 4 hours, you can generate a new digital clearance pass.
+If you would like to change this period, you can change the preset parameter "pass_renewal_min_hours" in Default Start Flow, Welcome Page.

 ### 3. Google App Engine Setup
 This implementation is deployed on GCP using App Engine.